daidodo/format-imports/README.md

 #### `-f, --force`

-Check all supported files, and ignore exclude patterns/globs and file-disable comments from no matter `--config` option or source file specific configurations.
+Check all [supported files](#-e---extension-jstsjsxtsx), and ignore exclude patterns/globs and file-disable comments from no matter `--config` option or source file specific configurations.

+# APIs

 # Extension Settings